influxdata/influxdb/QUERIES.md

 LIST SERIES FROM cpu_load WHERE region = 'uswest' LIMIT 10

+-- list all retention policies on a database
+LIST RETENTION POLICIES mydb

 -- get a list of all tag keys across all measurements LIST TAG KEYS